-Dear Friends: Welcome to your very first Letter From Windermere, an old-fashioned letter from my house to yours, a collection of news, notes, and nostalgia where I chat about my interests, my travels, and my writing life.
+Welcome to your very first Letters From Windermere, an old-fashioned letter from my house to yours, a collection of news, notes, and nostalgia where I chat about History, Writing, and Books.

 Lake Windermere is located in the southeastern corner of British Columbia.
 It forms the headwaters of the mighty Columbia River, which flows through the province and across the border into the United States, emerging into the Pacific Ocean.